Apple iPhone’s design – from the the 1st generation to the iPhone 12

-Apple’s idea was to use the phone display, a capacitive touchscreen which could be used with the bare fingers, as its main input device; thus completely removing the physical keyboard and maximizing the size of the display itself in order to improve the user’s experience and provide a portable tool suitable for full video reproduction, listening music, entertainment, web navigation, GPS navigation, and so on, and essentially transforming a phone into a miniaturized mobile computer, albeit quite limited in many functions.
+Apple’s idea was to use the phone display, a capacitive touchscreen that could be used with the bare fingers, as its main input device; thus completely removing the physical keyboard and maximizing the size of the display itself to improve the user’s experience and provide a portable tool suitable for full video reproduction, listening music, entertainment, web navigation, GPS navigation, and so on, and essentially transforming a phone into a miniaturized mobile computer, albeit quite limited in many functions.
 (I will discuss this later on)

 Apple and its most talented designer Jonathan “Jony” Ive (b.
 1967) were working on keyboard-less touchscreen-based mobile devices since the late 1980s, with conceptual designs such as the Macintosh Folio and an unlucky product such as the Apple Newton, released in 1993.

 Yet, those early projects failed, mainly because touch technology and the computational power of the microprocessors required, necessarily tiny, were not enough developed at the time; for example, the Apple Newton still required a stylus and lacked sufficient graphics power to be considered something more than a Personal Digital Assistant.

 The Apple Newton, the first product designed by Jonathan Ive in Cupertino, 1993, photo Jim Abeles via Flickr